 Vegetables never tasted so good!
 Chopped Broccoli and Cauliflower Salad is creamy, cheesy, and crunchy.
-And this version has no bacon!
+Bacon tends to be a dominant flavour, so this version has none.
+This salad is that good!

 There is certainly no shortage of broccoli and cauliflower salad recipes to be found on the internet or in cookbooks.
 So, what makes this one so special?
 What’s different about Lord Byron’s recipe?
 Well, let’s take a look!

 DO WE NEED ANOTHER BROCCOLI AND CAULIFLOWER SALAD RECIPE?

 Whenever I think of Broccoli and Cauliflower Salad, I think of my dad.
 This is one salad that he loves to make and show off.
 His version of this salad is so delicious and he makes it quite regularly.
 My version, unlike his, is vegetarian and has a few more ingredients.

 There’s absolutely nothing wrong with the way he makes his and I always enjoy it immensely.
 But, I wanted to make my version without bacon – which tends to be always present in a broccoli and cauliflower salad – and I want to jazz it up a little bit and change the flavour profile.

 I have also found that most broccoli and cauliflower salad recipes have too much mayonnaise, and have a touch of sugar.
 I really don’t think a salad like this needs sugar.
 The flavour of the broccoli and cauliflower should not be masked with sweeteners.